mattxwang/qwerhacks-web-dev-workshop/README.md

 This is **the only time you should ever use `this.state = {...}`**.
 I'll explain why in a bit.

 But anyways, let's flesh out the rest of our counter.

+We'll render a button and the current count - note we can treat `this.state.count` in the same way that we've been doing props.

 ```jsx
 class Counter extends React.Component{